 With no known oil or natural gas reserves, Burundi produces electricity through hydropower plants.
 Its electrical production cannot meet even the small demand of only 10% of Burundi's population that has access to electricity.
 In late 2012, the government initiated a plan to increase available electricity to 20% of the population by 2020, but little progress has been made.
+In 2022, 10% of Burundians had access.
 The plan called for increasing hydropower output and further investing in solar, wind, geothermal, and biomass projects.
 With the support of several non-governmental organizations, Burundi's government has installed solar energy collection systems in several rural communities and solar street lights in Bujumbura.